Finite-time consensus in a compromise process: Introduction

 When $N=2$, consensus is reached after one step.
 (Recall that {\em different} agents are selected in each compromise event, and initial opinions are in general position, that means $x_1\ne x_2$ when $N=2$.)
 When $N=2^k$ with $k\geq 2$, the number of steps is finite, but it varies from realization to realization.
 What is the minimal number of steps?
 The answer is given by

 {\bf Theorem 2}.
 If $N=2^k$, the smallest number of steps to reach consensus is equal to $k\cdot 2^{k-1}$.

 We prove Theorem 1 in Sec.~\ref{sec:Proof} and Theorem 2 in Sec.~\ref{sec:proof2}.
 In Sec.~\ref{sec:time}, we discuss more detailed properties of the consensus time distribution, i.e., the number of compromise events leading to consensus, for the systems with $N=2^k$ agents.
 In Sec.~\ref{sec:N=4}, we consider the model with $N=4$, the only non-trivial system for which we have understood the consensus time distribution in considerable detail.
 In Sec.~\ref{sec:1-2}, we analyze a randomized version in which the outcome of each compromise event is slightly perturbed from the average, with perturbations continuously distributed and chosen randomly.
-Consensus never occurs independently on $N$: The system consists of singlets and dublets, and we determine the equilibrium probability distribution.
+Consensus never occurs independently of $N$: The system consists of singlets and dublets, and we determine the equilibrium probability distribution.
+In Sec.~\ref{sec:future}, we discuss the compromise process on arbitrary connected graphs, not necessarily complete graphs.
+We show that the finite-time consensus is reached with probability one on all subgraphs of the complete graph $K_{2^k}$ containing the $k$ dimensional cube $C_k$ treated as a graph with $V(C_k)=2^k$ vertices and $E(C_k)=k\cdot 2^{k-1}$ edges.